 To more fully understand why and how similarities in overconfidence can arise among people within groups, we draw from work on cultural transmission.
 We propose that, similar to a wide array of cultural traits, overconfidence transmits socially; observing an expression of confidence (whether it reflects a case of justified confidence or a case of overconfidence) increases an individual's own confidence, and thus results in a greater tendency toward overconfidence.
 Through social transmission, then, members within a group may acquire an increased (or decreased) propensity for confidence from others.
 In turn, convergence develops among actors within groups in the degree to which they form inflated self-assessments.
 If overconfidence transmits from one person to another, this process may operate across a large number of individuals and generate group-wide overconfidence by allowing the bias to cascade broadly.
-Such a process would be consistent with evidence that a small subset of particularly influential or visible members (such as leaders and high-status individuals) can shift their broader community's behavioral climate through social transmission (Paluck et al., 2016; Paluck & Shepherd, 2012).
+Such a process would be consistent with evidence that a small subset of particularly influential or visible members (such as leaders and high-status individuals) can shift their broader community's behavioral climate through social transmission (Paluck & Shepherd, 2012; Paluck, Shepherd, & Aronow, 2016).

 At the core of this hypothesis of overconfidence transmission is the notion of phenotypic transmission: the degree of inflated beliefs in any given individual is influenced by the overconfidence of one's social partners (peers).
-As an initial foray into this question, here we seek to first document evidence of such a pattern of phenotypic transmission (overconfidence can spread), without attempting to pinpoint the specific proximate mechanisms that might generate this transmission (how this transmission occurs), owing in part to the well-known difficulty of empirically distinguishing between the mechanisms responsible for social transmission processes (Quispe-Torreblanca & Stewart, 2019).
+As an initial foray into this question, here we seek to first document evidence of such a pattern of phenotypic transmission (overconfidence can spread), without attempting to pinpoint the specific proximate mechanisms that might generate this transmission (how this transmission occurs), owing in part to the well-known difficulty of empirically distinguishing between the mechanisms responsible for social transmission processes (Quispe-Torreblanca & Stewart, 2019).1

 Establishing whether overconfidence can transmit socially between interactants is important on both theoretical and practical grounds.
 Theoretically, social transmission may be particularly important for explaining cases in which evoked cultural explanations fall short.
-For example, why do groups that inhabit quite similar regions or social environments sometimes show striking differences (Mesoudi et al., 2006) see also (Andersen et al., 2013; Apicella et al., 2014; Henrich & Boyd, 1998; Mesoudi et al., 2006)?
-We suggest that people's propensity to align their values and beliefs with other members of the group can in part explain how these and other within-group similarities and between-group differences in confidence norms emerge and are maintained.
+For example, why do groups that inhabit quite similar regions or social environments sometimes show striking differences (Mesoudi, Whiten, & Laland, 2006; see also Andersen, Ertac, Gneezy, List, & Maximiano, 2013; Apicella, Azevedo, Christakis, & Fowler, 2014; Henrich & Boyd, 1998; Mesoudi et al., 2006)?
+We suggest that people's propensity to align their values and beliefs with group members can in part explain how these and other within-group similarities and between-groups differences in confidence norms emerge and are maintained.

-On a practical level, if overconfidence spreads and can scale up to create group-wide overconfidence, a key implication is that this produces groups with rampant overconfidence that may then be especially vulnerable to risky decision-making.
+On a practical level, if overconfidence spreads and can scale up to create group-wide overconfidence, a key implication is that this produces groups with rampant overconfidence that may then be especially vulnerable to risky decision making.
 In these groups, there is a shortage of individuals with unbiased (or underconfident) beliefs who can counterbalance extremely inflated views and "put the brakes" on risky and hazardous decisions.
 Moreover, individual errors in judgment, which in many cases may be inconsequential on their own, can aggregate or interact with errors committed by others to create potentially disastrous consequences (Sharot, 2011; Smaldino, 2014).
-Examples of large-scale faulty decision-making in groups imbued broadly with a "culture of overconfidence" abound in history, from the risky decisions made by
+Examples of large-scale faulty decision making in groups imbued broadly with a "culture of overconfidence" abound in history, from the risky decisions made by many financial firms leading to the 2008 financial collapse, to the political decisions of a country's top leaders and their states that precipitate entry into a disastrous war.
+Thus, given its effects on catalyzing group-wide overconfidence and risky decision making, empirical tests of whether social transmission can spark or exacerbate biased assessments are worthwhile.